Dominion Theatre: History

 In the 1970s, the Dominion returned to hosting concerts; since 8 November 1981 it has been primarily used for live performances.
 It was where Tangerine Dream recorded the album Logos in 1982, which contains a tribute tune called "Dominion".
 Dolly Parton filmed her 1983 concert at the Dominion and released it as a television special, Dolly in London.
-Other performers to appear during this era included Duran Duran, Adam and The Ants, Billy Bragg, Bon Jovi, The Boomtown Rats, Boy George, David Bowie, Ian Drury and the Blockheads, Manfred Mann, Sinead O'Connor, The Stranglers, Thin Lizzy, U2 and Van Morrison.
+Other performers to appear during this era included Duran Duran, Adam and The Ants, Billy Bragg, Bon Jovi, The Boomtown Rats, Boy George, David Bowie, Ian Drury and the Blockheads, Manfred Mann, Ricky Skaggs, Sinead O'Connor, The Stranglers, Thin Lizzy, U2 and Van Morrison.
 In 1986, the interior was painted black for the musical Time, which ran for two years.
 After a legal dispute, Rank sold the theatre to developers who sought to demolish it; in 1988 it became a Grade II listed building, and following protests, a public enquiry halted the demolition in 1990.
-Rank leased the theatre back from the developers and then sold it to Paul Gregg's Apollo Leisure Group; in 1992 it was acquired by the US Nederlander Organization, with Apollo Leisure retaining a financial interest and operating the theatre on behalf of Nederlander Dominion Ltd.
+Rank leased the theatre back from the developers and then sold it to Paul Gregg's Apollo Leisure Group; in 1992 it was acquired by the New York-based Nederlander Organization, with Apollo Leisure retaining a financial interest and operating the theatre on behalf of Nederlander Dominion Ltd.

 Since the early 1990s the Dominion has hosted several musicals including a new production of Grease by David Ian and Paul Nicholas, Scrooge: The Musical, Matthew Bourne's Swan Lake, Disney's Beauty and the Beast, a return of Grease, and Notre Dame de Paris.
 The Dominion also hosted the Royal Variety Performance from 1992 through 1996 and in 2000 and 2001.

 The stage musical We Will Rock You, based on the songs of Queen and created by guitarist Brian May and drummer Roger Taylor together with British comedian Ben Elton, opened at the Dominion on 14 May 2002.
 Scheduled to close in October 2006 before embarking on a UK tour, it was extended indefinitely by popular demand and ultimately ran for 12 years, closing on 31 May 2014.
 To celebrate the tenth anniversary of the production, in 2012 the theatre converted an area previously devoted to Judy Garland memorabilia into the Freddie Mercury Suite, which displays pictures from the Queen singer's lifetime.

 In 1999, SFX Entertainment acquired Apollo Leisure and in 2001 Clear Channel Entertainment, part of the US-based multinational, purchased SFX.
 Clear Channel spun-off its venues as Live Nation UK, who operated them on behalf of Nederlander.
 On 23 October 2009 the Nederlander Organization took full control of the Dominion, buying out Live Nation.